MicrosoftDocs/CortanaSkillsKit/docs/skills/authentication.md

     ```

-    You use youre access token by attaching it to the HTTP request header.
+    You use your access token by attaching it to the HTTP request header.

     **Example:** How to add your access token to your resource request using C#.